 Do I Need a Letter of Administration or a Grant of Probate?

-Confusingly, one of two grants of representations can be issued to you:
+Confusingly, one of many different types of grants of representation can be issued to you, depending on the situation.
+The two most common are:

 When someone makes a will, they should appoint at least one executor.
-An executor has the power to control the deceased’s assets, including transferring funds, disposing of any assets, paying debts, and sharing any money or property between beneficiaries.
+An executor needs the power to control the deceased’s assets, and this is provided by the grant of probate.
+Their duties include transferring funds, disposing of any assets, paying debts, and sharing any money or property between beneficiaries.

 The duties of the executor and the administrator are essentially the same, with the only difference being in how they are appointed.